Colombia

 Award Profile

-The grantee will be assigned to a specific academic institution based on the candidate's academic profile and the specific needs of the host institution.
-ETAs will be assigned as language-teaching assistants for up to 30 hours per week (20 hours for lessons and class activities and 10 hours for planning).
+The grantee will be assigned to a specific academic institution based on the candidate's academic profile and the needs of the host institution.
+ETAs will be designated as language-teaching assistants for up to 30 hours per week (20 hours for lessons and class activities and 10 hours for planning).
 Responsibilities may include giving presentations on different topics related to the United States, preparing classroom activities, and/or encouraging Colombian students to communicate in English.

 Lessons and class activities may include but are not limited to: